PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 changing production.
 Commit and push only; do not create, reopen, or update a pull request.

+## Direct indexed strided-Slice pre-Concat result characterization checkpoint

+The indexed owner has one direct production call after `_layout_opt_ndhwc_concat_stats` plus one independent public-owner execution inside layout recovery.
+It returns one rewrite counter but invokes unused-tensor pruning unconditionally.
+A dedicated zero-rewrite fixture proves that the raw zero counter can coexist with cleanup-only mutation.

+A strict expected-failure contract selects `_layout_opt_stridedslice_pre_concat_stats` for the direct result and requires it to remain unconsumed.
+It freezes optional graph-index/layout/bound/candidate forwarding, one-key schema, unconditional cleanup, model/layout arguments, exact sole direct call, NDHWC/split-mixed boundaries, and independent orchestration selection.

+The focused wrapper/schema/cleanup and zero-prune fixture, indexed owner suite, NDHWC/split-mixed boundaries, layout-recovery selection, architecture, and pass-efficiency gate is `360 passed, 1 xfailed in 18.98s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.
+The sole strict xfail is the selected direct assignment; production is unchanged at this checkpoint.

+At implementation, replace only the discarded direct expression with the selected assignment and update stale boundary targets.
+Do not change the layout-recovery occurrence or use the zero counter as a guard.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the